rak1312/ICICIDirectBreeze/README.md

 **DISCLAIMER:**

 PLEASE USE AT YOUR OWN RISK.
+This is my first attempt at python programming and I have literally coded these scripts only in a couple of hours.
+They have NOT been tested thoroughly.
+I have used them about 20+ times to execute orders successfully.
-You need to have a technical programming background to run this
+You need to have a technical programming background to run this.
+Also, if you are trying to take advantage of ICICIDirect's current scheme of zero brokerage for API orders then Remember to sign for 'Zero Brokerage API plan'.
+Otherwise they charge brokerage even if you execute with APIs.

 ## setting up environment